We can check your spot of concern if you can't visit our clinic.

 MoleScope app resources

 The MoleScope app stores photos of your moles, pathology results, information about skin conditions and treatments, and messages from your skin cancer doctor or nurse.
+If you've visited Spot Check Clinic previously, any photos we've taken of your spots are available to you via the MoleScope app.
 You can use it to take photos, or if you take photos using another app or camera, you can import those photos into MoleScope.

 How to submit your photos using the MoleScope app